-- They should have well-equipped facilities and be sufficiently staffed in order to provide best services
+- They should have well-equipped facilities and be sufficiently staffed in order to provide the best services.

 The credentialing process needs to be certified by the National Committee for Quality Assurance (NCQA).
-All documentation, including history and data need to be validated and submitted to the Credentialing Committee.
+All documentation, including history and data, needs to be validated and submitted to the Credentialing Committee.

 - The credentialing process is usually completed within a maximum of 30 business days, provided a complete application is submitted.